Home

 Income Calculation

 Self-employed income is often averaged over 1–2 years using tax returns and other documents like Notice of Assessments (NOAs).
-Write-offs that reduce taxable income may impact borrowing power.

 Debt-to-Income Ratio